Skip to main content

 4. Writing Experience

-Bear.
-Polished typography, themes (Solarized, Sepia, Light, Dark), fluid editor, fast on mobile.
-Apple Design Award 2017 winner per Apple's awards listings.
-Type rhythm uses SF Pro and New York system fonts pinned to iOS-native sizing, which keeps long-form prose readable on iPhone without zooming.
-Mueller & Oppenheimer 2014 research suggested handwritten notes outperform typed ones on conceptual recall, but for typed prose Bear's spacing reduces visual fatigue per public reviews since the 2023 Bear 2 release.
+Bear is the more polished writer out of the box: refined typography, themes such as Solarized, Sepia, Light, and Dark, a fluid editor, and fast mobile behavior.
+It won an Apple Design Award in 2017 per Apple's awards listings.
+Its type rhythm uses SF Pro and New York system fonts pinned to iOS-native sizing, which keeps long-form prose readable on iPhone without zooming.
+Mueller & Oppenheimer 2014 suggested handwritten notes outperform typed ones on conceptual recall, but for typed prose, Bear's spacing reduces visual fatigue per public reviews since the 2023 Bear 2 release.

-Verdict.
-Bear wins out-of-the-box.
-Obsidian wins after styling.
+Bear wins the first-session writing experience.
+Obsidian can match or exceed it after styling, but that requires configuration.
 Apple-only writers comparing Markdown options against the bundled default should also see Obsidian vs Apple Notes.
+For the broader option set, see Apple Notes alternatives.

 5. Linking and Graph

-Obsidian.
-Bidirectional [[wikilinks]], full graph view, local graph per note, backlinks panel, embedded references.
-Designed around linked-thinking.
+Obsidian was designed around linked thinking: bidirectional [[wikilinks]], a full graph view, a local graph per note, a backlinks panel, and embedded references.
+Those features are central rather than bolted on.

 6. Plugins and Extensibility

-Obsidian.
-2,000+ community plugins per Obsidian's plugin directory (May 2026).
-Dataview (query notes like a database), Excalidraw (drawings), Templater (templates), Smart Connections (semantic search), Calendar, Mind Map, Charts.
-Hot-reload during development.
-Karpicke & Roediger 2008 research on retrieval practice (80% vs 36% one-week recall) maps directly to Dataview's daily-note query pattern; reviewers who run "show notes I haven't touched in 14 days" weekly outperform passive re-readers per published cognitive-science studies.
+Obsidian has 2,000+ community plugins per its plugin directory in May 2026.
+Common choices include Dataview for querying notes like a database, Excalidraw for drawings, Templater for templates, Smart Connections for semantic search, Calendar, Mind Map, and Charts.
+Hot-reload during development makes it feel closer to a programmable workspace than a fixed notes app.
+Karpicke & Roediger 2008 research on retrieval practice maps directly to Dataview's daily-note query pattern because users can run reviews such as "show notes I have not touched in 14 days" instead of passively rereading old pages.

-Verdict.
-Obsidian wins decisively.
-The plugin layer is also the reason migrators from Evernote often pick Obsidian; see Obsidian vs Evernote for that comparison.
+Bear has no plugin system and uses a closed app architecture.
+That simplicity is part of its appeal, but it means Obsidian wins extensibility by a wide margin.
+The plugin layer is also the reason migrators from Evernote often pick Obsidian.
+See Obsidian vs Evernote for that comparison.

 7. Sync

-Obsidian.
-No native sync.
-Options: Obsidian Sync at $4/user/month annual ($48/year) or $5/month monthly per Obsidian pricing page (May 2026), end-to-end encrypted. iCloud Drive (free, occasional conflicts), Syncthing (free, peer-to-peer), Git (free, version-controlled).
-Microsoft Work Trend Index 2024 research reported 68% of knowledge workers use 3+ devices weekly; sync architecture matters more in 2026 than it did when either tool launched.
+Obsidian has several sync paths: Obsidian Sync at $4/user/month annual or $5/month monthly, end-to-end encrypted sync, iCloud Drive with occasional conflicts, Syncthing, and Git.
+Microsoft Work Trend Index 2024 reported that 68% of knowledge workers use three or more devices weekly, so sync architecture matters more in 2026 than it did when either tool launched.

-Verdict.
-Bear wins for set-it-and-forget-it.
-Obsidian wins for users who want choice and end-to-end encryption.
+Bear wins for set-it-and-forget-it Apple sync.
+Obsidian wins for users who want sync choice, cross-platform coverage, and end-to-end encryption.

 8. Mobile

-Verdict.
-Bear wins for mobile-first users.
-For a deeper Notion-vs-PKM compare with relevant mobile coverage, see Notion vs Obsidian.
+Bear is the better mobile-first app.
+Obsidian is acceptable on mobile when the vault matters more than the writing feel.
+For a deeper Notion-vs-PKM comparison with relevant mobile coverage, see Notion vs Obsidian.

 9. AI Features

-Verdict.
-Obsidian wins for users who want AI inside their notes app.
-For a broader smart-notes overview see smart notes app.
+Obsidian is the better choice for users who want AI inside the notes app.
+For a broader smart-notes overview, see smart notes app.

 When to Pick Bear